swttech2017/qa-portal-services/README.md

 Any Runtime Exceptions will also be handled by the QAPortalExceptionHandler and will be treated by the client in the same way as a QAPortalSevereException.

 The current QAPortalExceptionHandler implementation is very basic.
-The intention is to extend this to source messages from a file external to the application and the facility to insert context information into those messages.
+The intention is to extend this to source messages from a file external to the application and the facility to insert contextual information into those messages.